JananiGowrisankar/Module1/README.md

 ## Result
 Thus a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` is successfully verified.

-# Datatypes-Character Literal in Python
+# Ex 3: Datatypes-Character Literal in Python

 ## 🎯 Aim
 To write a Python program that prints the characters `'T'` and `'a'` using character literals.